-Diversity, equity and inclusion training supports in advancing towards a work environment of excellence that celebrates diversity promotes inclusion.
+Diversity, equity, inclusion and belonging training supports in advancing towards a work environment of excellence that celebrates diversity promotes inclusion.
 Respect and professionalism in the workplace training is available to help support a diverse, equitable and inclusive work environment.
-All employees are expected to champion workplace respect, diversity, equity and inclusion; and educate themselves and stay informed through our Human Rights website.
+All employees are expected to champion workplace respect, diversity, equity and inclusion; and educate themselves and stay informed through our Human rights Bellnet site.